Jay-study-nildana/CSharpForStudents/SOLIDPrinciples/SOLID-principles-harrymt-modified/README.md

 # Console Projets

 1. [Solid](Solid) - The original harry mt code with some additional comments and such.
 1. [SolidWithSuperHeroes](SolidWithSuperHeroes) - my own version of the SOLID code based on the harry mt code.
-But, with Super Heroes!
+But, with Super Heroes, specifically, Batman!

 # Changes specific to this folder.